Sixers go center again in 2nd round, draft Johni Broome

 The team took lefty big man Johni Broome with the 35th overall pick Thursday night.
 In 2024, the Sixers added Adem Bona at No. 41.

-Broome is coming off of a very strong final college season.
+Broome is coming off of a stellar final college season.
 Auburn reached the Final Four and Broome was a unanimous First Team All-American selection, averaging 18.6 points, 10.8 rebounds, 2.9 assists and 2.1 blocks.

 Broome’s rebounding stands out.
 He’s a physical, strong player with a serious knack for finding the ball.